 Sarah had a busy life.
 Many fundraisers, Pioneer Women’s Association meetings and even art exhibitions were held at Annesley.
 At one stage, she travelled to England visiting Sussex the birthplace of the Henty brothers.
 She was interested in the Scout movement and donated a flag to the Portland Scouts.
 Sarah was also active in the St Stephens Anglican Church community and the church was conveniently located across the road from her home.

 A wonderful life closed on New Year’s Day 1941 when Sarah died at Annesley at the age of aged eighty-one.
 Sarah’s obituary closed with, “It may be truly said of Miss Wadmore that she shares largely in the honour of those splendid women, whose unselfish, unwearying zeal helped to make the Victoria of today”.

-You can read Part One on the link – Wonderful Western District Women Part 1
+You can read more Wonderful Western District Women on the following links –